ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/running-jobs/jobs.md

     ##SBATCH --mail-user=UCMercedNetID@ucmerced.edu
     ##SBATCH --mail-type=ALL  #uncomment the first two lines if you want to receive     the email notifications
     #SBATCH --export=ALL

+    # Please avoid using the ampersand (&) with "srun" if you intend to run processes in the background.
     ```
      </TabItem>